jeremytammik/tbc/a/1763_bim365_visual_cpu.md

 > BIM365 is a blog written by BIM users for the BIM industry.
 With contributors from various backgrounds, focuses, and skills, this blog aims to be a collaboration for BIM minds.

-His first two posts are of interest to all:
+His first two posts are of interest to all Revit API aficionados:

 - [Getting Started with Revit API](https://www.bim365.tech/blog/programming-buttons-in-revit-b7bjm)
 - [Programming Buttons in Revit](https://www.bim365.tech/blog/programming-buttons-in-revit)